zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Improved asset card system to properly display abilities with toggle circles
+- ✅ Created a flexible AssetContentWidget that handles both summary and detail views
+- ✅ Fixed layout issues that were causing overflow errors in asset cards
+- ✅ Updated all asset display locations to use the new components consistently
+- ✅ Modified the AssetPanel to use the AssetDetailDialog for consistent display
 - ✅ Implemented tutorial system with contextual help popups for new players
 - ✅ Created TutorialService to manage tutorial state and display logic
 - ✅ Developed a reusable TutorialPopup widget for displaying contextual help